-Provider customization · Cloudflare Terraform docs

 Provider customization

-Terraform communicates with cloud and edge provider APIs such as Cloudflare through modules known as "providers".
+Terraform communicates with cloud and edge provider APIs such as Cloudflare through modules known as “providers.”
 These providers are installed automatically when you run

 terraform init in a directory that has a

 .tf file containing a provider.
-Typically, the only required parameters to the provider are what's required to authenticate.
-In many cases, however, it may make sense to customize the provider to your needs.
+Typically, the only required parameters to the provider are those required to authenticate.
+In many cases, however, you may want to customize the provider to your needs.
 Below we examine some of the optional settings that can be passed to the Cloudflare Provider.

-Adjusting the default Cloudflare provider settings
+Adjust the default Cloudflare provider settings

 The Cloudflare Terraform provider can be customized through the use of configuration parameters, specified either in your

-.tf configuration files or via environment variables, e.g.,
+.tf configuration files or via environment variables, such as

 $CLOUDFLARE_RPS.
-Using environment variables may make sense when running Terraform from a CI/CD system, or when the change is temporary and doesn't need to be persisted in your configuration history.
+Using environment variables may make sense when running Terraform from a CI/CD system or when the change is temporary and does not need to be persisted in your configuration history.

-i.
-Increasing the frequency of API requests
+Increase the frequency of API requests

 The

-api.cloudflare.com endpoint has a default rate limit of 1200 calls per 5 minute period (as of time of writing; see rate limiting section under Requests for updates).
-Enterprise customers may request this limit be increased by contacting their Customer Success Manager.
+api.cloudflare.com endpoint has a default rate limit of 1200 calls per five minute period.
+(Refer to the rate limiting section under Requests for updates).
+Enterprise customers may request a limit increase by contacting their Customer Success Manager.

-Even with an updated rate limit, Terraform will need to stay under this threshold otherwise the Cloudflare API will respond with
+Even with an updated rate limit, Terraform will need to stay under this threshold or the Cloudflare API will respond with

 HTTP 429/Too Many Requests responses.
 When it does, the Cloudflare Terraform provider will back off before retrying.
-All of these figures can be customized, as shown below.
+All of these figures can be customized as shown below.

-$ export CLOUDFLARE_RPS=$ export CLOUDFLARE_API_CLIENT_LOGGING=true
+$ export CLOUDFLARE_API_CLIENT_LOGGING=true